codefellows/seattle-code-301n24/curriculum/class-06/lab/README.md

       1. or you want more information on
       1. or you really like or think is interesting
    1. Add kind comments or questions inline using the GitHub review feature.
+1. Draw the web request-response cycle for the current lab tasks (about 15 minutes).
+   1. Document the data flow: identify inputs and outputs for each part of the cycle.
+   1. Outline the functions that support this data flow.
+   1. Be sure to include these drawings in your README.md.

 You will then work independently for the rest of the day, implementing your plan, coding in your own repository, submitting your own pull request.